-Under the Lifescan Imaging brand, the Group offers a comprehensive range of imaging-related services.
-Lifescan's two diagnostic imaging and screening medical centres span 10,000 square feet over two sites in Singapore, providing patients and referring doctors with quality diagnostic studies and imaging-guided procedures performed by a team of experienced radiologists and healthcare professionals.
+The Group's flagship diagnostics vertical continued to strengthen its position as a leading one-stop health screening and radiology healthcare service provider.
+Under the Lifescan brand, the Group operates two diagnostic imaging and screening centres which span more than 12,000 square feet over two sites in Singapore.
+Lifescan provides patients and doctors with quality diagnostic studies and imaging-guided procedures performed by a team of experienced radiologists and healthcare professionals.